jaydon2020/AGL-Documentation/docs/06_Component_Documentation/11_Unified_HMI.md

 **Note**: There are known issues with mouse, such as the cursor becoming invisible and occasional flickering of a green screen.

 **Appendix**
-- By building the RVGPU on Ubuntu, it is possible to enable bidirectional remote rendering between the agl-demo-platform and Ubuntu.
+- By building the RVGPU on Ubuntu, it is possible to enable bidirectional remote rendering between the agl-ivi-demo-qt and Ubuntu.
 For the build procedure on Ubuntu, see the following URL: https://github.com/unified-hmi/remote-virtio-gpu
 The figure below shows an example where Ubuntu is used as the Sender and AGL as the Receiver, running RVGPU.